Restricted to BSW (Hons)

 Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.

-Prerequisites100 credit points introductory level units and 100 credit points intermediate level units.
+Prerequisites100 credit points at Introductory level and 100 credit points at Intermediate level

 |Timetable||View the lecture timetable | View the full unit timetable|

 Required readings will be listed in the unit outline prior to the start of classes.

 The University reserves the right to amend or remove courses and unit availabilities, as appropriate.